ajna-finance/ajna-grants/test/invariants/INVARIANTS.md

 ## Grant Fund Invariants:
    - **GF1**: Unused proposal states should always be 0.
-   - **GF2**: Treasury should always be less than or equal to the contract's token blance.
+   - **GF2**: The Grant Fund's `treasury` should always be less than or equal to the contract's token blance.
 <!--
    - TODO: add invariants around treasury balance post updates and with partial slate executions -->